rdkcentral/oci-package-spec/README.md

 }
 ```

-## runtimeType
+## packageSpecifier

-A `runtimeType` informs about spefic runtime and can have one of the following values:
+An optional `packageSpecifier` informs about package specifier and can have one of the following values:

 - `html` - A package that is (or depends) on html (wpe) runtime.
 - `lightnig` - A package that is (or depends) on lightning (wpe) runtime.